2 Days in Rome Itinerary: How to Spend A Weekend in Rome [From a Local!]

 Castel Sant'Angelo in Rome, Italy

-Afterward, be sure to stroll the Ponte Sant’Angelo — the big bridge right in front of the castle.
-You’ll find some gorgeous statues as well as plenty of beautiful angles for photos.
+To be honest, since your morning at the Vatican will be pretty packed, I recommend simply admiring this fortress from the Ponte Sant’Angelo — the big bridge in front of it.
+You’ll find some pretty statues and plenty of cool angles for photos.

 🎆 Insider Tip: Every year on June 29th, there are stunning fireworks at Castel Sant’Angelo to celebrate the Festa di San Pietro e Paolo, a public holiday in Rome.
 The atmosphere at the fortress is simply incredible then, so be sure to drop by at night to witness this magic!